flutter/website/src/content/packages-and-plugins/developing-packages.md

 ### Step 3: Binding to native code

-To use the native code, bindings in Dart are needed.

-To avoid writing these by hand, they are generated from the header file (`src/hello.h`) by [`package:ffigen`][].
-Reference the [ffigen docs][] for information on how to install this package.
+To use native code, you need Dart bindings.
+Instead of writing these bindings manually, generate them from the header file `src/hello.h` using the [`ffigen` package][].
+To install `ffigen` and it's dependencies, see the [`ffigen` documentation][].

-Regenerate the bindings by running the following:
+To regenerate the bindings, running the following command:

 ```console
 $  dart run ffigen --config ffigen.yaml